What Does A Probate Lawyer Do?

 - Pay your loved one’s debts and taxes; and

-- Distribute the remaining property according to the will or according to state law in the absence of a will
+- File the account and distribute the remaining property according to the will (or according to state law if there is no will)

 However, not all assets need to go through probate.
 Assets such as retirement accounts or life insurance policies that have specific beneficiary designations (people named who should receive them) should avoid the expense and delays of the probate court.